core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Additional endpoint attributes are added as target attributes to their endpoint link unless their specification says otherwise.

 Links to endpoints SHOULD be presented in path-absolute form or, if required, as absolute references.
 (This avoids the RFC6690 ambiguities.)

+Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be show unless the lookup was made from the same zone.

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.